 Living Off Covered Calls in Summary

 As you can see, living off covered calls is more complex than simply multiplying the value of your stock portfolio by 1% to 3%.
-Having clarified the challenges related to living off covered calls alone, you can see that this conservative option strategy can make sense as a lucrative income stream for many stock investors.
-This is especially true when you own stocks, anyway!
+Having clarified the challenges related to living off covered calls alone, you can see that this conservative option strategy can make sense as a lucrative income stream for stock investors much of the time.

 Thanks to my Sources: